fossxo/fossxo-gdd/source/technical-design.rst

           - Can music be cross faded between levels?
         - Buttons / menus / and other GUI components
     * Engine Overview?
+    * File formats?
+      * How are options saved and restored?
+    * How we are going to meet the licence compliance
+      * Create YAML file that lists path to each asset, its license (CC-SA, etc), author, and URL(if available).
+      * A tool or Rust integration test checks to ensure each asset has an entry in the file and the license is acceptable.
+      * Part of the credits can be built from information in this file.
     * Development Aids
       - Tool that generates code needed for an environment
         - The generated environment should be fully playable so developers can